Gracemade21/Mattermost_On_AWS/README.md

 - Basic knowledge of AWS services (VPC, EC2, Subnets, sql database, Security Groups).
 - SSH access to EC2 instances.

+# 🛠️ Self-Hosted Team Communication Solution on AWS

+## 📖 Scenario

+Team communication and instant messaging solutions are essential in modern business environments.
+As of 2020, platforms like Slack and Microsoft Teams collectively served over **20 million users**.

+However, some organizations have **compliance policies** that restrict the use of third-party managed services.
+For these organizations, **self-hosted communication solutions** are preferred to maintain full control over data and infrastructure — including chat and collaboration tools.

+---

+## 🧱 Architecture Implementation

+This project demonstrates how to deploy a self-hosted **Mattermost** instance with a **MySQL** backend using AWS EC2 within a secure network architecture.

+### 🔐 Network Design

+- Create a **custom VPC** with:
+  - **Public Subnet** – for the Mattermost server.
+  - **Private Subnet** – for the MySQL database.

+### 🧩 Components Setup

+1. **MySQL Installation**
+   - Launch an **Amazon Linux 2** EC2 instance in the **private subnet**.
+   - Install and configure **MySQL** following provided setup instructions.
+   - Access this instance using a **Bastion Host** and enable internet access through a **NAT Gateway**.

+2. **Mattermost Installation**
+   - Launch an **Amazon Linux 2** EC2 instance in the **public subnet**.
+   - Install and configure **Mattermost** using the provided instructions.

+3. **Security Groups**
+   - Configure security groups to:
+     - Allow inbound traffic to the **Mattermost instance on port 8065**.
+     - Restrict MySQL access to internal subnets only.

+---

 ## 🗺️ Architecture Overview
 ![image](https://github.com/user-attachments/assets/a4d139de-869c-4c2e-b66d-eab501617489)